docQodly/docs/docs/concepts/lang-quicktour.md

 You MUST distinguish the assignment operator = from the other operators.
 Rather than combining expressions into a new one, the assignment operator copies the value of the expression to the right of the assignment operator into the variable or attribute to the left of the operator.

-For efficiency, Qodly also supports compound assignment operators, allowing to combine assignment with another operation, for example the addition assignment operator (`+=`):
+For efficiency, QodlyScript also supports compound assignment operators, allowing to combine assignment with another operation, for example the addition assignment operator (`+=`):

 ```4d
 a=1 //1